 5. What do you need from me?

 Every craftsman needs certain tools and materials, and website designers are no exception.
 Be sure to inquire about what you’ll need to provide in order to get the job done right.
-Most web design companies only need content and images from you?
+Most web design companies only need content and images from you.
 But what if you don’t have that and need help?
-Can they help procure the content for your company?
+Make sure that the web design company can help procure the content for your company.
 Do they have access to royalty-free stock images that best portray your message to your target audience?
 It’s important to find a web design company who can help fill those gaps.
 We understand you are busy running your business.
 It would be great to hand off some of the technical details to a trusted partner.

 6. How much will this cost?

-A high-quality website can really pay off for your business, but you have to be able to pay for it first.
-Ask about pricing and determine how the costs of your wants and your needs will fit into your budget.
-Most development companies work on a 50% deposit and 50% at completion.
-Do you want to set benchmarks for payment?
-This should be a conversation with you and your development company.
-If your website is small and does not have a lot of different types of functionality, then 50/50 works fine.
+After putting together a list of what you want for your new website, ask about pricing and determine how the costs of your wants and your needs and how they will fit into your budget.
+If your wants and needs exceed your budget, then it might be a good idea to pair down the website to start off with.
+After agreeing on a price, then discuss payment.
+Most development companies work on a 50% deposit and 50% at completion. if your website is quite involved, it might be a good idea to set benchmarks for payment.
+If your website is small, such as less than 30 pages, and does not have a lot of different types of functionality, then 50/50 works fine.
 If you are launching multiple features at different times, then maybe treat each of those as independent jobs.

 7. Do we have a good rapport?